 Operations excellence is about accelerating performance.
 Operations centralization will help double profits by within 2 years by releasing staff for sales, improving customer service, and reducing time-consuming errors.

 Focus on four areas to improve operations.
-The project will focus on 1) centralizing noncustomer-facing activities to capture scale, 2) redesigning key transaction and credit processes to improve efficiency, 3) migrating customers to self-service channels to improve profitability, and 4) realigning teller staffing levels to improve service levels while driving down staff costs.
+The project will focus on 1) centralizing non-customer-facing activities to capture scale, 2) redesigning key transaction and credit processes to improve efficiency, 3) migrating customers to self-service channels to improve profitability, and 4) realigning teller staffing levels to improve service levels while driving down staff costs.
 Together, these changes will free up at least 2,000 branch-based staff.

 Building ‘hard’ and ‘soft’ factors required for success.
 Our experience shows that successful centralization must balance ‘hard’ and ‘soft’ factors.
 We will employ lean techniques used by leading manufacturers to redesign processes with a strong focus on quick wins to add profits and confidence for change.
 In parallel, we will focus on the ‘soft’ factors such as upgrading skills and changing mindsets by setting up an “Operations Academy” to train individuals on lean techniques and a new performance management system.